If you have additional inquiries, you may submit them by email with the form at the bottom of this page.

 July 1, 2013.

-No. Only certificates issued by the Illinois Department of Revenue are valid after July 1, 2013.
-Any contractor or other entity possessing a valid building materials exemption certificate issued by a Zone Administrator, must apply for a new certificate from the Department of Revenue for the project.
+No. Only certificates issued by the Illinois Department of Revenue (IDOR) are valid after July 1, 2013.
+Any contractor or other entity possessing a valid building materials exemption certificate issued by a Zone Administrator, must apply for a new certificate from IDOR for the project.

 Certificate holders are responsible for ensuring that their certificates are used only to make qualified purchases.
 A certificate holder who uses the certificate or allows it to be used to improperly avoid tax will be assessed taxes and penalties on the purchase, an additional monetary penalty equal to the state and local sales taxes on the purchase, and may be barred from securing additional certificates.

 Building materials that are eligible for the sales tax deduction include items that are permanently affixed to real property such as lumber, mortar, glued-down carpets, paint, wallpaper, and similar affixed items.